ibm-ecosystem-engineering/QueryCraft/readme.md

 ### 6. Evaluation

-Evaluate the performance of your model against the SQLite database by running:
+Evaluate the performance of your model against the SQLite database or DB2 by running the below command:

 ```bash
 sh runQueryCraft.sh